 Meridian Township police warn residents of familiar phone scam

 MERIDIAN TOWNSHIP, Mich.
-(WILX) - Police in Meridian Township are warning residents of a common phone scam.
+(WILX) - Officials with the Meridian Township Police Department are letting residents know of a scam phone call.

-Michigan Attorney General Dana Nessel has released multiple warnings about scam attempts that use similar patterns.
+Michigan Attorney General Dana Nessel has released multiple warnings about scam attempts that use a similar pattern.
 Consumer complaints can be filed online at the Attorney General’s website, or if you have questions call 877-765-8388.

 Subscribe to our News 10 newsletter and receive the latest local news and weather straight to your email every morning.